 If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
 See also Warning section.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using meloxicam and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking meloxicam and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-It may take up to two weeks before the full benefits of this drug take effect.
-Use this medication regularly in order to get the most benefit from it.
+It may take up to two weeks before you get the full benefit of this drug.
+Use this medication regularly to get the most benefit from it.
 Remember to use it at the same time each day.

 Additional Mobic Information